jencwong/medical_frontend/README.md

 ## Features (Patient)
 - Patients can:
---View, edit and delete current appointments.
+ -View, edit and delete current appointments.
---Schedule a new appointment, including the general reason for the visit and additional comments to help doctors quickly assess the patients needs.
+ -Schedule a new appointment, including the general reason for the visit and additional comments to help doctors quickly assess the patients needs.
---View and edit their user profile.
+ -View and edit their user profile.
 - Upon hovering over an exisiting appointment, patients are presented with a dynamically updated display of the appointment details.
 - Buttons for logout and user profile are available in the navigation.
 Upon clicking the 'User Profile' button, a modal pops up for the user to view and edit their information.

 ## Features (Doctor)
 - Doctors can:
--- ....
+ - ....

 ## Approach
 - The project was a team effort.
 Upon formation of the team, we gathered and discussed ideas.
 A rough sketch of the application was drawn and high level requirements written.
 We decided to set up a basic application and identified features for phase 2 or phase 3 of the project.
 We used Trello to track our progress.
 We collaborated or divided up work as we went along.